Our workshop range

 This very popular series of workshops covers a range of equipment found in our wood workshop.
 It’s suitable for novices or anyone wishing to upskill, particularly in power-tools and machinery.

-Each session will offer the chance to use different skills, tools and machinery in a supportive, friendly setting whilst making items for our local community, environmental groups or for our community partners like Urban Ark – Manawa Taiao including:
+Each session will offer the chance to learn different skills, tools and machinery in a supportive, friendly setting whilst making items for our local community, our Women Empowerment Fund or for our community partners like Urban Ark – Manawa Taiao including:

 • timber basics, marking and measuring,